Callme-Ishmael/MPhys/README.md

 docker run --rm -it -v /mnt/d/Samples:/data herwigcollaboration/herwig-7.3:7.3.0 Herwig bash
 ```

 This allows for local event generation and parton showering directly within the Docker container environment.
+A lengthy tutorial on how to run Herwig and Rivet on your own machine can be found here: https://phab.hepforge.org/w/herwigtutorial/ but more one this later...

 ## 01.02.2025